JoepVanlier/Hackey-Trackey/README.md

 ## How do I use it?
 Select a MIDI object and start the script.
 Note that scripts can be bound to shortcut keys, which I'd recommend if you're going to be using it.
+This short tutorial assumes the default keymapping, but others are available in the options menu.
+In the default layout, options can be brought up with F11 and a small help file indicating all the options with F1 (same in all layouts).

-### To what channel is the MIDI data being sent?
+### What MIDI channel is used?
 The plugin remaps your MIDI data to different channels.
 New MIDI data that was not tracked has to come in on channel 1.
-Note also that the tracker outputs everything to MIDI channel 1 by default.
-The output channel (OUT) can be changed with the F1 (down) and F2 (up) keys.
+Hackey trackey recognises notes which have not yet been assigned to a column by their channel.
+Note also that by default the tracker remaps everything to MIDI channel 1.
+The output channel (OUT) can be changed with the F1 (down) and F2 (up) keys in the default layout or by clicking the OUT field
+and dragging the mouse up or down.
 Setting the output channel to zero (displays as C) maps each column to a separate MIDI channel.
 Note that column one goes to MIDI channel 2 and so forth.

 ![Pattern info](https://i.imgur.com/bypeHXu.png)

+### Important use notes
+It is recommended to change the size of MIDI items from within Hackey-Trackey rather than by dragging them in REAPER's sequencer.
+You can do this by clicking the pattern length indicator in the bottom left and entering a new length.
+The reason for this is that HT will create new automation objects if it doesn't find ones of appropriate length that are correctly aligned.
+If you wish to edit the MIDI items in REAPER, then close the instance of Hackey Trackey, resize the item and glue the item before reopening HT.

+#### Mouse operation
+Hackey Trackey is designed to mostly be used via keyboard shortcuts.
+That said, some mouse interaction has recently been added.
+You can click and drag Resolution (Res), Octave (Oct), Advance (Adv), Envelope (Env) and Out channel to set these values.
+Note that since the resolution or ticks per beat can be a destructive operation, this one needs to be confirmed by clicking, dragging and then confirming the new selection with the outer mouse button while still holding the left mouse button.

+Recording status can also be toggled by clicking it, and the pattern size can be changed by clicking the pattern size.
+Removing the current size and confirming with return.

 ### Can I automate parameters?
 Yes!
 Parameters for which envelopes are active (see automation panel in image